Nanoshi/BiteChain/README.md

 # BiteChain
-Manage resturaunts using blockchain technologies to increase speed and reduce costs.
+Manage restaurants using blockchain technologies to increase speed and reduce costs.

 ## Reasons to use blockchain in the food industry